Header Image

 Miles Remaining: 0 (Zero.
 Zilch.
 Nowt.
 All done!)

-Completed Walks Some of the walks, long and short, I've completed over the past 36 years, with the most recent first.
+Completed Walks Some of the walks, long and short, I've completed over the past 43 years, with the most recent first.
 Mostly in Yorkshire, of course!

-2021 May: A short but difficult scramble up Wildboar Clough on the northern escarpment of Bleaklow, one of the best scramble routes in the Peak District.
+2021 May: Wildboar Clough.
+A short but difficult scramble up Wildboar Clough on the northern escarpment of Bleaklow, one of the best scramble routes in the Peak District.
 This was followed by a difficult and boggy section across open moorland to join the Pennine Way as it descends to Longdendale via Torside.

 2020 October: Bamford to Edale Walk, 9.5 miles.
 A short 2 day walk with magnificent views and a freezing cold overnight stay at Madwoman's Stones on the Kinder Scout plateau.
 Remember my advice, when camping out make sure you keep a full set of dry clothes for the night.
 The next time I'll take my own advice, it was very, very cold up there in the night!

 2020 September: Coast to Coast Walk, St Bees to Robin Hood's Bay, 185 miles.
 This was my 3rd time on this famous Alfred Wainwright inspired walk across northern England, passing through the Lake District, the Yorkshire Dales and the North York Moors over a combination of cliff tops, mountains, moorland, rural pastoral farmland and river side paths.
-Once again it was with Sarah and Belle, who are great walking companions, and we spend 17 great days on the trip.
+Once again it was with Sarah and Belle, who are both great company, and we spent 17 great days on the trip.
 A highlight of the trip was celebrating my 65th birthday on 9th September on the summit of Kidsty Pike, the highest summit on the walk, with far reaching views including the Yorkshire 3 Peaks and about 3/4 of the Pennine Way path.
 A fantastic and highly recommended experience even though it was my 3rd time.

 2020 July: Barnsley Boundary Walk, Cawthorne to Cawthorne circular, 76 miles.
 A magnificent 6 day walk around my home town, a perfect walk to do alongside the coronavirus pandemic, as we could return home each night.
 Another walk with Sarah and Belle, who are great walking companions.
 I highly recommend this walk for anyone looking for something a bit different in the north of England, as it's far from the usual tourist trails but nevertheless runs through lonely and beautiful countryside.
 A great experience and a fitting return to walking after an enforced break due to coronavirus.